ALL IN – Episode 31

 And they started the conversation discussing trust – trust in each others intentions, specifically.
-Especially if there is any contention, or any unrest – whether it is between the two of us or within just one of us.
+Especially if there is any contention, or any unrest – whether it is between the two of them or within just one.
 Trusting each others intentions is a game changer.

 “I always know that (Erik) is going to listen.
 I feel safe coming to him with all my imperfections and my ugly things, he always comes back to my intention.
 ‘I know that you want to do what is right.
 I know that you love our children.’
 And every time I fail he draws my attention back to my original intention.
 And knowing that he believes that goodness about me, makes it possible for me to say, ‘Can you please help me with this ugly or embarrassing thing about myself.'”

 Practice trusting each other’s intentions.
 And in our marriage – in Bryant and my marriage?
 What does that look like?
 When Bry re-loads the dishwasher after I just loaded it: I know he wouldn’t intentionally hurt me or make me feel inferior.
 He loves me.
 He wants to make my job easier.
 Or when Bryant stays late at work: I know he’d prefer to be home with me and the children rather than at work.
 I am grateful for his commitment to us, and his commitment to his career.

 Something like that, right?
 What does me trusting Bryant’s intentions look like?
 It looks like me choosing my thoughts, giving him the space to come to me with his “ugly” or his “embarrassing” or his “imperfections”, but also with his hopes and his dreams and his aspirations and his desires, because he knows that I see and believe the goodness in him.